msobanjo/courseware/topics/terraform/modules/tf_configuration_file_discovery/README.md

 Within the newly created folder, create a new file called `main.tf`.

-Open the `main.tf` with a text editor of your choosing.

 ### Adding the provider

 Now paste the following contents into the `main.tf` file: